mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [StandardValuesCollection](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter.standardvaluescollection.item?view=net-8.0) | A StandardValuesCollection that holds a standard set of valid values, or null if the data type does not support a standard set of values.
+| [StandardValuesCollection](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter.standardvaluescollection.item?view=net-8.0) | A  that holds a standard set of valid values, or null if the data type does not support a standard set of values.

 ### bool GetStandardValuesExclusive([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0))

-Returns whether the collection of standard values returned from GetStandardValues is an exclusive list of possible values, using the specified context.
+Returns whether the collection of standard values returned from  is an exclusive list of possible values, using the wrapped converter's method.

 ```cs
 bool GetStandardValuesExclusive(ITypeDescriptorContext context)